Why Some People Are More Likely to Spread Covid-19 Than Others

 All viruses mutate rapidly, meaning there can be many strains at any one time—and all have slightly different characteristics.
 That means individual people may be infected with a more contagious strain of SARS-CoV-2, the virus that causes Covid-19.

 “Certain types of viruses may be more contagious than others,” says infectious diseases expert Peter Katona, MD, chair of the infection control working group at UCLA Fielding School of Public Health in Los Angeles “The strain is not as deadly now, but it may be more contagious than the one we had six months ago.”
+(Learn just how dangerous the new Covid-19 variants are.)

 Preliminary reports published in bioRxiv in April and June 2020, respectively, suggest that a virus variant called D614G may be spreading more rapidly, though it doesn’t appear to be more lethal.
 Unfortunately, it’s not possible to know if this is indeed happening unless scientists are able to perform many rapid genetic analyses.
-Don’t miss what scientists are learning about Covid-19 long haulers.

 The right (or wrong) circumstances